-We have replaced all the complex DSI installation and configuration tasks with a simple installation and configuration wizard that takes only minutes to run through.
-Once installed, you perform all management tasks through a browser-based interface.
+All of the complex DSI installation and configuration tasks have been replaced with a simple installation and configuration wizard.
+Once installed, all management tasks are performed through a browser-based interface.

 New Reporting Capabilities

-In addition to the extensive file report types in Version 1, Novell File Reporter 2.0 introduces:
+In addition to the extensive file report types in Version 1, File Reporter 2.0 introduces:

 - Permissions reports that identify who has access to a particular file or the access rights of a particular user

-- Trending reports that show the growth of data on a Novell volume or Windows share over a period of time
+- Trending reports that show the growth of data on our volume or Windows share over a period of time

 - Detail reports that are specific to an individual user, file type, file, and more